grafana/mimir/docs/sources/getting-started/_index.md

 ## Configure Prometheus to write to Mimir

-If you don't already have Prometheus installed, refer to [Prometheus Installation](https://prometheus.io/docs/prometheus/latest/installation/).

 Add the following YAML snippet to your Prometheus configuration file and restart the Prometheus server.

 ```yaml